Congratulations, you've been accepted to Mount Allison University!

 Students who are not Canadian citizens or permanent residents of Canada need a valid study permit to attend Mount Allison.
 Please check to see if you need any extra travel authorization documents before you arrive.

-You should apply as soon as possible as the process can take some time.
+You should apply as soon as you receive your Letter of Acceptance (LOA) as the process can take some time.

 Join our Incoming Students Facebook Group

-Once you get your @mta.ca e-mail address, connect with the MtA community by joining the Mount Allison Incoming Students 2021-2022 Facebook group.
+Once you get your @mta.ca e-mail address, connect with the MtA community by joining the Mount Allison Incoming Students 2024-25 Facebook Group.

 Get to know future classmates and housemates, tell the group more about yourself, and ask lots of questions.